quartzmo/mocha_rails/Readme.md

 ## Running

-Start your server, and open `http://localhost:3000/mocha`.
+Start your server in development mode, and open `http://localhost:3000/mocha`.
 You should see Mocha's very attractive results page.
 If you see a completely blank page, or an almost blank page with a few zeros in the upper right corner, check your JavaScript console for errors.

 ## Credits